numpy/numpy/doc/source/user/absolute_beginners.rst

   (6, 1)

-You can also expand an array by inserting a new axis at a specified position with ``np.expand_dim``.
+You can also expand an array by inserting a new axis at a specified position with ``np.expand_dims``.

 For example, if you start with this array: